EcePJD/frontendMentor_resultSummaryComponent/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Result Summary Component Solution

 This is a solution to the [Result Summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.